awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-settings.md

 ## EC2Launch v2 task configuration<a name="ec2launch-v2-task-configuration"></a>

-The configuration tasks and details for configuring the `agent-config.yml` file are as follows\.
+This section includes the configuration tasks, details, and examples for the `agent-config.yml` and `user-data.yml` files\.

 **Topics**
 + [activateWindows](#ec2launch-v2-activatewindows)